Andre-lab/evodock/README.md

 For heterodimeric only the following packages must be installed:
 * Python-3.6 or later (PyRosetta dependency).
 * PyRosetta (http://www.pyrosetta.org) (Can be installed with Anaconda).
-You need to obtain a license before use (see the link)
+You need to obtain a license before use (see the link).

 For symmetric Protein-Protein docking these **additional** packages must be installed:
 * MAFFT (https://mafft.cbrc.jp/alignment/software/) (can be installed with Anaconda/brew/apt)